-If you are traveling by air, you are less likely to face any issue, probably because air travelers are considered premium tourists and the restriction mostly targets the budget tourists.
-Just make sure that you carry either a valid Passport (with 6 months validity) or a voter ID card (EPIC).
-However, the number of flight to Paro is limited and the fare is high.
-During peak season, availability of flight ticket is a big issue.
+If you are travelling by air, you are less likely to face any issues, probably because air travellers are considered premium tourists and the restriction mostly targets budget tourists.
+Just make sure that you carry either a valid Passport (with 6 months validity) or a voter ID card (EPIC) if you are an Indian tourist.
+However, the number of flights to Paro is limited and the fare is high.
+During peak season, the availability of flight tickets is a big issue.

-If you are traveling by road, at Phuentsholing boarder you have to apply for a permit with the same set of documents, you will also have to submit a tour itinerary and your hotel vouchers copy.
+If you are travelling by road, at the Phuentsholing border you have to apply for a permit with the same set of documents, you will also have to submit a tour itinerary and your hotel vouchers copy.
 Once the document is processed there will be a biometric recording of your data before you are issued a permit.
 An Indian tourist is not allowed to revisit Bhutan again soon.
-If you are traveling by Indian Vehicle, you have to next go to the transport department and get a permit for the vehicle issued as well.
+If you are travelling by Indian Vehicle, you have to next go to the transport department and get a permit for the vehicle issued as well.

 Entry Formalities for International Tourists

-As per government of Bhutan guideline, all international tourists visiting Bhutan must travel through a tour operator, such as us.
+As per Government of Bhutan guidelines, all international tourists visiting Bhutan must travel through a tour operator, such as ourselves.